 After being widowed, She started working at Microfinance company in India to independently raise her two kids.
 After gaining a lot of business experience in this sector, she decided to start her own microfinance company.
 This company mostly work for women empowerment in India by providing jobs to woman of backward caste and needy women in India.

 This company focused primarily on economic development of women.
 She believes that improvement in economical conditions would improve the living standards of poor and lower caste women.

-Despite being uneducated Sushma Nandeshwar has started Microfinance company (Jai Bhawani Sanstha) in 2014.
+Despite being uneducated Sushma Nandeshwar has started Microfinance company (Jai Bhawani Sanstha).
 She took great effort towards educating and empowering women of mostly backward caste by providing them various income generation opportunities.
 She works actively for women empowerment and condemn gender based discrimination in workforce.

 Other challenges she had to face while starting her venture is the unavailability of educated workforce and capital.
 So, she decided to train her employees about the business related activities of her company.
 This trainings include selection of marketing ventures, conduct and participation in weekly meetings, regular savings bank operations, etc.

 To gather necessary capital for her business she took Cash credit loan from National Bank.
 She is repaying the interest of her loan even today.
 As Micro-enterprises and Microfinance companies affected drastically by the Covid-19 pandemic.
 Hopefully, Entrepreneurs of these segments will recover from tough times soon..

 After starting this microfinance company, she has reached out to more than 500 poor women and also improved their economical situations through her efforts.
 This company have dedicated staffs that carry out various programmes and activities.
 It is basically an social organisation for the self development of women.